MicrosoftDocs/power-platform/power-platform/admin/powerapps-us-government.md

 ## PowerApps US Government and Azure services

-The Dynamics 365 US Government services are deployed to Microsoft Azure Government.
-Azure Active Directory (Azure AD) is not part of the Microsoft Dynamics 365 US Government accreditation boundary, but takes a reliance on a customer’s [Azure AD](https://azure.microsoft.com/services/active-directory/) tenant for customer tenant and identity functions, including authentication, federated authentication, and licensing.
+The PowerApps US Government services are deployed to Microsoft Azure Government.
+Azure Active Directory (Azure AD) is not part of the PowerApps US Government accreditation boundary, but takes a reliance on a customer’s [Azure AD](https://azure.microsoft.com/services/active-directory/) tenant for customer tenant and identity functions, including authentication, federated authentication, and licensing.

-When a user of an organization employing AD FS attempts to access Microsoft Dynamics 365 US Government, the user is redirected to a login page hosted on the organization’s AD FS server.
+When a user of an organization employing AD FS attempts to access PowerApps US Government, the user is redirected to a login page hosted on the organization’s AD FS server.
 The user provides his or her credentials to their organization's AD FS server.
 The organization's AD FS server attempts to authenticate the credentials using the organization’s Active Directory infrastructure.

 If authentication is successful, the organization’s AD FS server issues a SAML (Security Assertion Markup Language) ticket that contains information about the user’s identity and group membership.